randriksen/MGNestedGroups/README.md

 Remove-MGSubgroupsFromEnterpriseApp -EnterpriseAppId "YourAppId" -TopGroupName "TopGroup"
 ```

+## Changelog
+- Version 1.0.3:
+    - Improved the efficiency of the Get-MGSubgroups function.

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project